Titus Bramble

 Titus Malachi Bramble (born 31 July 1981) is an English former professional footballer who played as a centre back.

-Bramble played in the Premier League over thirteen consecutive seasons from 2000 and 2013, representing Ipswich Town, Newcastle United, Wigan Athletic and Sunderland.
+Bramble played in the Premier League for over thirteen consecutive seasons from 2000 and 2013, representing Ipswich Town, Newcastle United, Wigan Athletic and Sunderland.
 After being released by Sunderland in 2013, he spent several years in a coaching capacity at the Ipswich Town academy, with whom he began his career in 1998.
 He had a short spell as a player coach at Stowmarket Town in 2017.

 At international level, he made 10 appearances for the England under-21s from 2000 and 2002.

 Playing career

 Ipswich Town

 Born in Ipswich, Suffolk, Bramble started his career at home town club Ipswich Town.
 After making his debut in the 1998–99 season, Bramble went on to make 48 league appearances for the club, spending a brief period on loan at Colchester United over the 1999–2000 season.
 He scored four goals for Ipswich, with strikes against Sunderland in the league, Millwall and Coventry in the League Cup and Torpedo Moscow in the UEFA Cup.